csorianot/godmc_wiki/Process-phenotypes.md

 To do this, run:

-    ./02-phenotype_data.sh
+    ./03a-phenotype_data.sh

 This script also generates plots of the phenotypes.
+Please check that the plots in `log_files/phenotype_data/ewas_phenotypes.pdf` look sane.

+### Test that the genotype and phenotype quality

+Next, as a check for the genotype and phenotype data we will generate a genetic prediction for height using the SNPs from [Wood et al 2014](http://www.ncbi.nlm.nih.gov/pubmed/25282103) and test its correlation with the height phenotype (if it is provided).
+To do this, run:

+    ./03b-height_prediction.sh

+Please check the plots in `log_files/height_prediction/heightcor_plot.pdf` to make sure that you are seeing a reasonable correlation.
+Anything below r-square of 0.1 is cause for concern!!